 - Sunrise/Sunset: 6-12 seconds

 - Choose Number of Photos: After the interval is selected, the number of photos will be used to determine how long the timelapse will last.
-In general, attempt to shoot at least 240 photos to create a 10 second video which can be enjoyed.
+In general, attempt to shoot at least 240 photos to create a 10-second video that can be enjoyed.

 Step 4: Create the Video